dacamposol/oracle-terraform/README.md

 # Oracle OKE Terraform

-This repository contains the required Terraform scripts to set up K8s using OKE in the Oracle Free Tier.
+This repository contains the **Terraform** scripts to bootstrap a Kubernetes Cluster in the **Oracle Cloud Infrastructure Free Tier** with **Oracle Kubernetes Engine (OKE)**.

+Additionally, **ArgoCD** will be installed in the bootstrapped cluster for GitOps management of the cluster resources.

 ## Requirements

+### Variables

+This variables don't have default declared values and are required to be provided to the scripts.

+Create a `.tfvars` file in the root folder of this repository with the following variables declared:

 | Variable | Definition |
 | -------- | ---------------- |